 - Engine sounds – A smooth hum is a good sound but any sputtering or knocking can indicate serious underlying problems.

-A pre-purchase inspection can cost a $100 dollars or more but is money well spent to avoid you any hassles in the future.
-Also, get a repair history on the car to know how well or ill-maintained is the vehicle.
+A pre-purchase inspection can cost $100 dollars or more but is money well spent to avoid any hassles in the future.
+Also, get a repair history on the car to know how well or ill-maintained is the vehicle choose a used car.

-With over 800 vehicles in our inventory, the Car Factory helps you choose the car of your dreams- brand-new or pre-owned!
+With over 800 vehicles in our inventory, the Car Factory helps you how to buy a used car of your dreams- brand-new or pre-owned!
 Schedule your test drive in our Miami or Hollywood locations online today at CarFactory.com or call (786) 406-6234!

 Recommended Read: 6 Mistakes to Avoid When Buying a Used Car